huangderek02/MarketStructure/items/report.md

 * User can create an account using an email and password
 * User can login to the application using an existing email and password
+* User can delete their account or change their login details
 * User can search for textbooks by title or by ISBN
 * User can filter textbooks found by cost, pages, edition, topic, class code
 * User can sort textbooks found in ascending or descending order: alphabetically, price, topic, pages
 * User can view listings available, there prices and sellers if they exist
 * User can purchase an existing textbook
 * User can send messages to other users
+* User can leave a review on a seller
 * User gets warned about potential fraud and scams